KrzysztofSTX/clove/connect/geth_example/multi_chain_guide.md

   # About

+  The purpose is to set up two private local blockchains using Geth to test chain-to-chain communications and contracts.
+Here we will use IPC connections.

   After installing [Geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum), dedicate a directory to store your blockchains and nodes.
 Here we will mark that folder **~** and create the following:

   1. Directory to hold chain data, keys, and event log (one per chain)